agsharshini-ui/todo-list-app/README.md

 - Build the dashboard and UI pages (Login, Register, Dashboard, Tasks, Notes, Profile)
 - Add tests and CI, then deploy to `Vercel` (client) + Render (server)

-If you want, I can now remove leftover template files (for example `.oxlintrc.json`) and clean up any other unwanted files — reply `remove suggested` to let me delete the likely candidates.
+If you want, I can now remove leftover template files and clean up any other unwanted files — reply `remove suggested` to let me delete the likely candidates.